 Bluestreak’s box art:

 Although the art on Bluestreak’s box shows the character painted up in a blue deco, apparently this version never was released in America.
 The only blue Bluestreaks ever released were from the Diaclone line and these are very, very hard to come by.
 I tried doing further research as to exactly why his color scheme was changed from blue to silver, but didn’t come up with much.
-I also thought there was a reissue released of Bluestreak with an actual blue deco, but I think I must have thought that into reality because again I couldn’t find anything; I think this figure NEEDS to be reissued in a blue color by either EHobby or the TFCC.
-Regardless, Bluestreak is silver :-( He doesn’t match his packaging art or his cartoon colors; maybe it’s convenient Hasbro lost the rights to use the name Bluestreak and he’s now known as Silverstreak?
+I also thought there was a reissue released of Bluestreak with an actual blue deco, but I think I must have thought that into reality because again I couldn’t find anything; I think this figure NEEDS to be reissued in a blue color by either EHobby or the Transformers Collector’s Club (pipe dream though).
+Regardless, Bluestreak is silver.
+He doesn’t match his packaging art or his cartoon colors; maybe it’s convenient Hasbro lost the rights to use the name Bluestreak and he’s now known as Silverstreak?

 The bot mode itself is just as nice as the alt mode.
 Although lacking articulation as these G1 figures will, the character personality that is brought out with detailed stickers, cool weapon accessories, and a great blend of silver and black colors makes up for the lack of articulation, not to mention a pretty cool head sculpt.
 I love the missile launchers Bluestreak comes with.
 Although they’re supposed to be sitting more so on his shoulders, you have to peg them straight into his head – makes for a really intimidating look when a soldier is willing to launch missiles RIGHT next to his ears.
 Although I don’t think this figure has as much play value as a G1 Ratchet has with his medic bay, I can easily have seen myself buying this figure over many others if I were a kid in the 80’s.
-Bluestreak just feels cool in hand, probably because he’s much more of a solider with his blaster and missile launchers.
-The bot mode is an absolute win in my opinion and I can only hope his mold brothers seem as cool as Bluestreak.
+The bot mode hits several high notes and I can only hope his mold brothers seem as cool as Bluestreak.

 Overall rating 8/10: